Fight Gout With This Popular Vitamin

 In the same study from the Boston University School of Medicine, 1317 men, developed gout during this 20 year period.
-The study found that those who took 1,000mg to 1,499mg per day had a 34% lower risk of gout and those who took 1,500mg per day had a 45% lower risk.
+The study claims that those who took 1,000mg to 1,499mg per day had a 34% lower risk of gout and those who took 1,500mg per day had a 45% lower risk.
 Note that this was irrespective of other gout risk factors such as diet and alcohol use.

 The lowdown on the latest vitamin C study and gout.

 Going back to our original study that came out a couple months ago, the researchers split 2 groups of 20 people with gout, the first group was already taking allopurinol and the second group were not.
 The first group was told to either increase their dose of the medicine or also take 500 milligrams of vitamin C supplements every day.
 The second group who were not already taking medication were either started on allopurinol or told to take a 500mg vitamin C supplement every day.